James Balfour (planter)

-James Balfour (1777 – 13 July 1841) was a Scottish-born physician and planter.
+James Balfour (1777 – 13 July 1841) was a Scottish-born medical doctor and planter.
 He worked as a doctor in Berbice and later became a plantation owner in Nickerie District.
 Harriët Balfour was his daughter with a slave.
 He requested Harriët's freedom the day before he died.

 Biography

 Balfour was born in 1777 in Dalgety, Fife, Scotland.
 He became a medical doctor in Berbice which nowadays in Guyana.
 As a physician, he used electric eels to cure rheumatism.
 In 1816, he threw a plank into the Mission Chapel, New Amsterdam where slaves were being taught, and was sentenced for interruption of Divine service.
 In 1818, he fathered his daughter Premiere with a slave.
 His daughter was later named Harriët.